foreveratom/8-bit-computer-ram-programmer/README.md

 D8 -> SPI Master/Slave (SS)
 ```

-With the current code's pin mapping, the register receiving the data signal (SER) outputs memory register addresses and a halt (HLT), program mode (PRG) and reset (RST) flags - the memory register outputs should replace the memory register dip switches from the computer and the flag outputs wired to the clock HLT, program mode switch and reset switch respectively.
+With the current code's pin mapping, the shit register (A) receiving the data signal (SER) outputs memory register addresses and a halt (HLT), program mode (PRG) and reset (RST) flags - the memory register outputs should replace the memory register dip switches from the computer and the flag outputs should be wired to the clock HLT, program mode switch and reset switch respectively.

+##### Shit Register A
 ```
 QA -> unused (reserved for 'activate laser' function) QB -> Reset flag